semimod/DMT-core/doc/source/index.rst

     howpublished = {https://www.iee.et.tu-dresden.de/iee/eb/eb_home.html}
     }

-Currently DMT is developed at `SemiMod <https://semimod.de/>`, by:
+Currently DMT is developed at `SemiMod <https://semimod.de/>`__, by:

 * Dipl.-Ing.
-M.Krattenmacher
+Mario Krattenmacher
 * Dipl.-Ing.
-M.Müller
+Markus Müller
 * Pascal Kuthe

 Open-Source
 --------------

-The core package of DMT is available for everyone in a `gitlab.com repository <https://gitlab.com/dmt-development/dmt-core>` under GPLv3.
+The core package of DMT is available for everyone in a `gitlab.com repository <https://gitlab.com/dmt-development/dmt-core>`__ under GPLv3.
 If you find bugs, want to suggest enhancements or even join the developement team, the repository is the best point to start.

 If are interested in other modules, need installation or usage support, or you want to use DMT in your own project contact: info@semimod.de